Adaminaby

 What about jobs?

 +The big industries locally are tourism and agriculture.
-Nonwinter tourism and the Asian market are growth areas.
+Nonwinter tourism is a growth area.

-Or you can BYO employment.
-If you already work from home, why not live & work in an idyllic mountain location?
+Maybe you can BYO employment.
+If you work from home, why not do this in an idyllic mountain location?
+Can you move your small business here, & help generate local employment opportunities for others?

 -